IranNeto/enigma-code/README.md

 ## 📄 Licença

-Check out [LICENSE.md](https://github.com/usuario/projeto/licenca) para detalhes.
+Check out [LICENSE.md](https://github.com/usuario/projeto/licenca) to see more details

-## 🎁 Expressões de gratidão
+## 🎁 Gratitude

 * If this was helpful please make sure to star it 📢